-In its Semiannual Risk Perspective, the OCC warned that compliance risk is elevated “due to a combination of operations, employees working remotely, and the requirement to operationalize new federal, state and proprietary programs designed to support consumers,” including the Paycheck Protection Program.
+In its Semiannual Risk Perspective, the OCC warned that “compliance risk is elevated due to a combination of altered operations, employees working remotely, and the requirement to operationalize new federal, state and proprietary programs designed to support consumers,” including the CARES Act and Paycheck Protection Program (PPP).

-The OCC also cautioned against interest rate risk, operational risks (again, heightened because of COVID-19), increased cybersecurity risks, and compliance risks related to the Bank Secrecy Act (BSA), consumer compliance issues, and fair lending as areas of concern.
+The OCC also cautioned against interest rate risks, operational risks (again, heightened because of COVID-19), increased cybersecurity risks, compliance risks related to the Bank Secrecy Act (BSA), consumer compliance issues, and fair lending as areas of concern.

 The FDIC in 2020 advised financial institutions to have risk management programs that allow them “to identify, measure, monitor, and control the risks related to social media,” especially regarding consumer complaints that may arise over the platform.

-Even institutions that don’t use social media should, “in accordance with its own risk assessment … still consider the potential for negative comments or complaints that may arise within the many social media platforms described above, and, when appropriate, evaluate what, if any, action it will take to monitor for such comments and/or respond to them.”
+Even institutions that don’t use social media should, “following a risk assessment … still consider the potential for negative comments or complaints that may arise within the many social media platforms described above, and, when appropriate, evaluate what, if any, action it will take to monitor for such comments and respond to them.”

-The Consumer Financial Protection Bureau, a consumer protection agency charged with responding to consumer complaints, focuses on the importance of data integrity and user access and authentication.
-For example, the CFPB levied a $1 billion fine against Wells Fargo Bank in 2018 for “unfair, deceptive, or abusive acts and practices” (UDAAP) associated with home and auto loans.
+The Consumer Financial Protection Bureau is a consumer protection agency that responds to consumer complaints.
+For example, in 2018 the CFPB levied a $1 billion fine against Wells Fargo Bank for “unfair, deceptive, or abusive acts and practices” (UDAAP) associated with home and auto loans.

-So compliance risk management requires a complex web of compliance activities from change management to compliance monitoring to ensure that all business units in an enterprise are conforming to applicable laws.
-A compliance management system orchestrates all that work in an efficient, productive way.
+So compliance risk management requires a complex web of compliance activities (from change management to compliance monitoring, and much more) to assure that all enterprise business units conform to applicable laws.
+A compliance management system orchestrates that work in an efficient, productive way.

 How to Create an Effective CMS

-While it’s easy to assume that a CMS focuses on the ways in which your financial institution protects customers and avoids money laundering, the reality is that market transactions are increasingly digital, using technologies that are vulnerable to unauthorized access.
+While it’s easy to assume that a CMS focuses on how your financial institution protects customers and avoids money laundering, market transactions are increasingly digital, using technologies vulnerable to unauthorized access.

-A CMS, therefore, should focus on protecting data as well as responding to consumer complaints.
+Therefore a CMS should focus on protecting data and responding to consumer complaints.
 Here’s how to create a compliance management program:

 Your compliance program starts with your board of directors.
-It sets the business objectives that allow your organization to manage and mitigate risks.
+The board sets the business objectives for your organization to manage and mitigate risks.

-Traditionally, many of these policies and procedures focus on issues such as fair lending and mortgage servicing.
-But as financial firms increasingly use Software-as-a-Service (SaaS) platforms for data collection or communications, you need to consider how to avoid privacy violations and remain compliant with the Graham-Leach-Bliley Act (GLBA).
+These policies and procedures traditionally focus on fair lending and mortgage servicing issues.
+But as financial firms increasingly use software-as-a-service (SaaS) platforms for data collection or communications, you need to consider how to avoid privacy violations and remain compliant with the Graham-Leach-Bliley Act (GLBA).

-For example, if you plan to use digital technology for loan servicing, you need to ensure that your vendor establishes controls ensuring that consumer protections remain in place.
+For example, if you plan to use digital technology for loan servicing, you need to assure that your vendor establishes controls to keep consumer protections in place.